 Pulse was a youth music project set out to offer music-making opportunities to young people aged 14-18 years who might be considered ‘at risk’.
 Working with over 50 individuals over the year, Pulse 2 carried out 23 workshops focusing on DJing and MCing amongst other musical activities which culminated to three live performances, a live DVD and produce one studio-based CD.
 The live performances were a crucial activity in the project, which saw young people build self-esteem, participate in teamwork, develop professionalism and performance skills before an estimated audience of approximately 500.

-The participants came from a variety of backgrounds and experiences.
-Pulse had links with a number of partner organisations such as Asylum Welcome, The Mish, Windmill House, Union Street Community Centre and Social Services all of whom work day to day with young people considered ‘at risk’ or excluded.
-Pulse set out to offer a professional approach to music making to a group of young people who were unable to access or had not received the opportunity to engage in musical activity before, and this key aim became a neutral creative hub for young people, independent of other organization or establishment the participants had relationships with.
-Pulse became their space for creativity and exploring new avenues in both music and social relationships.
-It was noted in the participant’s evaluations that ethnic social sub-divisions fused at Pulse workshops and culturally the young people built their collective identity through music whilst maintaining very strong individual identities and thoughts.
+The participants came from a variety of diverse backgrounds and experiences.
+Pulse joined with a number of partner organisations such as Asylum Welcome, The Mish, Windmill House, Union Street Community Centre and Social Services, who work day-to-day with young people considered ‘at risk’, or are excluded from school.
+Pulse offered a professional music-making opportunity to young people who were unable to access or had never received the chance to engage in musical activity.
+This key aim became a neutral creative hub for young people, independent of other organisations or establishments the participants had relationships with.
+Pulse became a space for creativity to explore new avenues in both music and social relationships.
+In the participants’ evaluations, it was noted that ethnic and social sub-divisions fused over the course of the project, and young people built their collective cultural identity through music, whilst still maintaining strong individual identities.